Skip to Main Content

 Electronic Resources:

 Nearly all of the Libraries' journal, all databases, and a significant number of books are available electronically.
-When you choose a link to a Drexel Libraries-subscribed resources, you'll see an authentication page to verify your Drexel affiliation: use your Drexel EMAIL ID (just the initials and number, not your full email address) and PASSWORD to log in to all library resources.
+When you choose a link to a Drexel Libraries-subscribed resources, you'll see an authentication page to verify your Drexel affiliation: use your Drexel EMAIL ID and PASSWORD to log in to all library resources.

 Alternatively, you can set up VPN (Virtual Private Network) access to reach all licensed resources.